 Australia’s largest council by area is East Pilbara in Western Australia.
-It covers an area of 379,571 square kilometres, has a population of 12,960 and 3,237 kilometres of roads.
+It covers an area of 379,571 square km (larger than Victoria), has a population of 11,005 and 3,237km of roads.

 Australia has had four Prime Ministers who served on local councils.

 - John Gorton (Kerang Shire Council)